blakedemarest/bedrot-data-lake/landing/README.md

 - See `src/distrokid/extractors/validate_dk_html.py` for details

 ## Purpose
 The landing zone is the initial entry point for all incoming data into the data lake.
 This is where data is first ingested from various sources before any processing occurs.
+Supported sources now include Meta Ads API (see `meta_raw_dump.ipynb` in sandbox for extraction workflow), DistroKid, TooLost, TikTok, and Spotify.

 ## What Goes Here
 - Raw data files from external sources